5 Things Nobody Tells You About Renovating (Or What I Wish I Knew Before Getting Started)

 4. Expect a few bumps in the road.

 When you’re renovating, not everything is going to go smoothly.
-If watching HGTV has taught you anything, it should be that there will be unexpected problems that crop up in the process.
+If watching HGTV has taught you anything, it should be that there will be unexpected costs and problems when remodeling.
 While you may not be able to anticipate which problems will occur, mentally preparing yourself for them will make a big difference.

 5. Create a punch list after the renovating is complete.